 - has a low unexplained absence record indicative of independent learning

-- meets the prerequisite requirements for their chosen program
+- meets the prerequisite and other program specific requirements for their chosen program

 Students who do not yet have the academic skill level and independent learning attributes required for Bachelor level study should be approved for the Tertiary Preparation Pathway or a pathway diploma.